 I smoked a Grape Vanilla and Banana Backwood today .
 Nobody can take this away from me 😩😭

 The simple fruit-based flavors were being rejected on the grounds that they would attract children.
 So, Backwoods promised not to release flavors that attract kids in the U.S. This is how flavors like Honey Bourbon, Russian Cream, and Chocolate Stout came to fruition.
 With these alcohol- themed flavors, the company could argue they were clearly for adults and not anyone younger than 21.

 These flavors not only had a high likelihood of being accepted, but also that there's a sense of class and sophistication that comes with smoking a Russian Cream Backwoods.

 But back to the exotic flavors.
-Most people can't get them in the U.S. Sour Matt, creative director for Backwoods, told me, “It's kind of a flex.
+Most people can't get them in the U.S. Sour Matt, freelance creative director and underground artist, told me, “It's kind of a flex.
 If you pull up and got those, everyone in the room knows you are the plug.”

 Anyone who has these are guaranteed to grab some attention from veteran smokers.
 You definitely have some connections if you're holding some rare 'Woods.

 Last night i had fruit punch haze in a rare grape backwood...shit was astronomical 🔭

 So who's the source?
 Most people get them from Greece, France, or Australia, as friends in other countries will send them to their American comrades.